abetusk/dev/projects/laser-spike/laser-spike.md

 After the first few rows had been placed, I found the tape was mostly not necessary as it's easy to judge where the to place the laser diodes by eye.

-The basic procedure is to use a template middle plate of the laser housing to poke four holes per laser diode in the jacket, three for the M2 screws and one in the center for the cable.
+Use a middle plate of the laser housing as a guide to poke four holes per laser diode in the jacket.
+The outer three holes are for the M2 screws to hold the housing in place and the center hole is for the laser diode wiring to go through.
 I use an antique walnut cracker but any sharp pointed object will do to create the holes in the jacket.